Searching

 '

-') then the editing cursor is moved to that base within the current reading.
+30717' then the editing cursor is moved to that consensus base.
+If value is '@' followed by a number (eg '@100') then the editing cursor is moved to that base within the current reading.
 If value starts with a plus or minus the editing cursor is moved forwards or backwards by that amount.
-The direction parameter here has no effect and is included purely for consistency. search
+The direction parameter here has no effect and is included purely for consistency. searchdirectionproblem- Searches for undefined bases or pads.

-- Searches for bases of poor quality (undefined bases, pads, or single stranded data).
+searchdirectionquality- Searches for bases of poor quality (undefined bases, pads, or single stranded data).

-- Searches for sequence edits, including confidence value changes.
+searchdirectionedit- Searches for sequence edits, including confidence value changes.

 Searches for consensus bases that have a lack of evidence in the